Sunday, 31 July 2016

 Train was a no go….as was taking a flight.

-road lay before me, inviting me.
+The best option was the road, some 2000 odd kilometers to my destination in the West Coast.
+The road lay before me, inviting me.
 A road trip also meant, factors which were not in my control, the car could break down, Phoebe could get car sick, though that has never happened till now and she has always loved car trips, she loves looking out of the window, taking in the smells, the sounds and checking out everything passing by.
 But this was going to be an Epic one, if we manage to pull it off that is.

-preparing myself mentally for it.
+I started preparing myself mentally for it.
 Spoke with people who do regular road trips, everyone suggested that I should get a buddy driver to share the wheel.
 And I started scouting for a buddy driver right away, someone with whom I would have to share the confines of my Chevy Beat, who would sleep with me, eat with me, will be my travel buddy, someone with whom I share a comfort level, most essential for any road trip.

 The Route: This map doesn't take into account the 230 km from Dhamra (my worksite) to Bhubaneswar, bring the total distance to 2118 km